 #3 Strossmayer Park and Garden

-The western end of the charming promenade is nicknamed “Strossmartre,” because it evokes a Parisian vibe.
+The western end is nicknamed “Strossmartre,” because it evokes a Parisian vibe.
 In the shade of trees, park benches line the walkway, overlooking Zagreb to the south.

-On the north side is an elevated planned garden, Park Gric.
-The romantic park features a fountain and manicured flower beds, but history buffs will want to seek out the archaeological site which has produced numerous findings.
+On the north side is an elevated garden, Park Gric.
+The romantic space features a fountain and manicured flower beds.
+History buffs will want to seek out the archaeological site which has produced numerous findings.

 From the northeast corner of Gric Park, walk east on Vranyczanyeva Ulica just a few steps to Markovicev.
 Turn left (north) and walk two blocks to Freudenreichova Ulica.
 Turn right (east) and walk into Trg Sv Marka (St. Mark’s Square).